DIVA-DAF: A Deep Learning Framework for Historical Document Image Analysis: Related Work

 \section{Related Work}

-In our literature research, we came across different existing frameworks for \ac{DL} with which we share the general motivation as well as ideas.
+In our literature research, we came across different end-to-end frameworks for Computer Vision and Document Image Analysis with which we share the general motivation as well as ideas.

-Data Version Control~\cite{controlDataVersionControl2022} takes care of managing \ac{ML} project, including code and data.
-This is achieved with a git-like \ac{CLI}.

-Comet~\cite{CometSuperchargeMachine2022}, Neptune~\cite{NeptuneAiMetadata2022}, and Weights and Biases~\cite{biewaldExperimentTrackingWeights2020} take care of tracking your code, experiments, and results as well as visualizing them.
-They work with a large amount of different machine learning libraries.

-By making datasets, tasks, workflows, as well as results accessible for the public, OpenML~\cite{vanschorenOpenMLNetworkedScience2013} focused on the reproducibility of experiments.
-The same focus was taken by DeepDIVA~\cite{albertiImprovingReproducibleDeep2019} for \ac{CV} as well as DeepZensols~\cite{landesDeepZensolsDeepNatural2021} for \ac{NLP}.
-They made \ac{DL} experiment intuitive and fast to set up by providing different out-of-the-box experiments and visualizations.
-Other tools like Tensorboard Sacred~\cite{greffSacredInfrastructureComputational2017}, CDE~\cite{guoCDEToolCreating2012}, FGBLab~\cite{arulkumaranFGLabMachineLearning2016}, Sumatra~\cite{davisonAutomatedCaptureExperiment2012}, and ReproZip~\cite{chirigatiReprozipComputationalReproducibility2016} store a verity of different information about code, dependencies, host information, system calls or files used to ensure reproducible research.
-Cobra~\cite{vogtlinCobraCLITool2020} supports the user to create a reproducible project by keeping track of the code and the versions of the dependencies.

-With CodaLab~\cite{CodaLab2022} users can run reproducible experiments and can rerun experiments of other users to validate their results.
-It also allows to participate in different competitions or host a new competition.
-All of these features are provided through a proprietary web interface.

-Polyaxon~\cite{PolyaxonMachineLearning2022} lets you build, train, and monitor large-scale deep learning applications on their online open-source platform.
-It is compatible with a large variety of \ac{DL} libraries.
+Transkribus is a well-known platform designed to automatically transcribe historical documents.
+The platform offers the possibility to train a model with specific data and also provides trained text recognition models ready to be used.
+An interface is available.
+But the platform is not open source and provides only a restricted number of document analysis tasks.

+Another well-known platform for automatic transcription of historical documents is eScriptorium~\cite{kiessling2019escriptorium}, which is open source.
+The text recognition system is based on Kraken~\cite{kiessling2019kraken}.
+Other models can be integrated into the platform.
+But as Transkribus, eScriptorium is also limited in the number of document analysis tasks covered.

 Chainer~\cite{tokuiChainerDeepLearning2019} provides a wide range of \ac{DL} models for researchers in a flexible and intuitive fashion.
 The framework's focus is high-performance and distributed training, which is achieved with the help of standard Python libraries.
+But the framework no longer gets updates (last release June 2022), it misses an easy definition of an experiment, and networks can not be loaded in parts.
+Additionally, as it is based on plain NumPy, there is a lack of compatibility with other \ac{DL}-frameworks.